Banking for Professional Services - Accounting

 Smart Debt Strategies

-Whilst accounting firms can be great with advice for other people's money, the old adage about the mechanic and his own car rings true, as they often don't get across the detail.
+While accounting firms can be great with advice for other people's money, the old adage about the mechanic and his own car rings true, as they often don't get across the detail.
 Success in borrowing money often looks like:

 - Match the loan term to the period in which the benefit is generated.

 This is especially true for acquisitions or expansion.
-Whilst we like to think that the benefit generated by the funding will sustain forever, the reality is different.
+While we like to think that the benefit generated by the funding will sustain forever, the reality is different.
 A longer term P&I facility is usually a better option than an interest only term, followed by aggressive amortisation.

 - Consider the security profile and how its links to credit terms.

-One of the positive things about borrowing in Professional Services, is the ability to borrow without tangible security such as property or varying levels of guarantees etc. Just make sure you stress test the impact of the security provided in term so fits impact on price and/or terms.
+One of the positive things about borrowing in Professional Services, is the ability to borrow without tangible security such as property or varying levels of guarantees, etc. Just make sure you stress test the impact of the security provided in term so fits impact on price and/or terms.

-How much can I borrow?
+How Much can I Borrow?

 Credit criteria varies between lenders of course.
 Lender philosophy has emerged and has moved beyond just the traditional Interest Cover basis.